turingschool/career-development-curriculum/module_four/mock_behavioral_interview_template.md

 * Tell me about a time you had competing priorities or worked on multiple projects at once.
 How did you manage to make or miss the deadlines?
 What did you learn from that experience?
 * Sometimes it’s just not possible to get everything on your to-do list done.
 Tell me about a time your responsibilities got a little overwhelming.
 What did you do?
 * Give me an example of a time you were able to be creative with your work.
 What was exciting or difficult about it?
-* What is something that your hobbies or interests tell me about you that your resume cannot?
 * Describe a long-term project that you managed.
 How did you keep everything moving along in a timely manner?
 * Describe a time when you saw a problem and took the initiative to correct it rather than waiting for someone else to do it.
 * Tell me about a time when you worked under close supervision or extremely loose supervision.
 How did you handle that?